 Spend four days and three nights in the capital city of Reykjavik.
 This is a perfect place to visit during the winter in order to enjoy this winter wonderland.

-- Day 2: On the second day of your trip, take a small walking tour with a group guide in order to see the landmarks of downtown Reykjavik.
-Don't miss out on the Hallgrímskirkja - a famous landmark in Reykjavik.
+On the second day of your trip, take a small walking tour with a group guide in order to see the landmarks of downtown Reykjavik.
+You might also learn of some interesting activities or restaurants that you want to try that day.

 In the evening, if weather permits, go on a tour outside and view the northern lights.

-- Day 3: On day three of your vacation, take a Golden Circle tour.
-On this tour, you will get to see a glacial waterfall (Gullfoss), the Great Geysir geothermal region that has regular eruptions, and finally, Þingvellir National Park, which is the site of the first parliament
+On day three of your vacation, take a Golden Circle tour.
+On this tour, you will get to see a glacial waterfall (Gullfoss), the Geysir geothermal region that has regular eruptions, and finally, Þingvellir National Park, which is the site of the first parliament

 Spend six days and five nights in Iceland exploring both the city as well as the great outdoors.
 On this trip, you can visit the shops and museums as well as see wildlife, geysers, and waterfalls.